ShivaniIngale05/solar-power-deployment/README.md

-# Solar Power Prediction App
+# Solar Power Prediction Project

-This is a **Streamlit app** for predicting solar power generation using a trained Gradient Boosting model.

 The objective of the project is to build an accurate regression model that can predict solar power output based on environmental and system-related features, and to deploy the trained model as a user-friendly web application.